okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app/main/index.md

 ### Test account

 The Okta OIN team requires a dedicated account on your application to run their tests.
-This account needs to be kept active beyond the submission period in case Okta needs to update or troubleshoot a submission.
+This test account needs to be kept active beyond the submission period in case Okta needs to update or troubleshoot your app integration.

-* **Test account URL**: This is a static URL for Okta to sign in to your application.
-The account credentials that you provide below must work for this URL.
+* **Test account URL**: This is a static URL to sign in to your application.
+An Okta OIN team member navigates to this URL and uses the account credentials you provide in the subsequent fields to sign in to your application.

-* **Test account username or email**: The account name for Okta to use to sign in to your application.
-Our preferred account name is `isvtest@okta.com`.
+* **Test account username or email**: The username for your application test account.
+The Okta OIN team signs in with this username to run tests.
+The preferred account username is `isvtest@okta.com`.

-* **Test account password**: Password for the test account.
+* **Test account password**: The password for your application test account.

 * **Additional instructions**: Include any other information that you think the Okta OIN team needs to know about your integration, the test account, or the testing configuration.